Inflation Reduction Act

 Climate Pollution Reduction Grant

 As a part of the Inflation Reduction Act, the Climate Pollution Reduction Grant program provides states, local governments, territories and tribes with funds to develop and implement plans for reducing greenhouse gas emissions and other harmful air pollutants.
-The program will both identify high-priority greenhouse gas reduction measures and update North Carolina's existing climate strategies to align with the most current science and best practices.
+The planning program identifies high-priority greenhouse gas reduction measures and updates North Carolina's existing climate strategies to align with the most current science and best practices.

 Solar For All